tikv/tikv/README.md

 ## Roadmap

-If you are interest in the future direction of TiKV, please see [TiKV 2024 Roadmap](./doc/roadmap-2024.md).
+If you are interested in the future direction of TiKV, please see [TiKV 2024 Roadmap](./doc/roadmap-2024.md).

 ## Governance